-The ACCLIMATE stage of the customer experience occurs in the time period between receipt of the first product/service and the time when the customer has a sense of comfort using your product or service.
-During this phase, the customer will be learning the ropes as well as potentially interacting with your team members and additional product/service offerings.
+The Acclimate phase of the customer experience occurs in the time period between receipt of the first product or service, and the time when the customer has a sense of comfort using your product or service.
+During this phase, the customer will be learning the ropes as well as potentially interacting with your team members and additional product and/or service offerings.
 The goal in this time period is to get early buy-in and habit formation before the novelty wears off and/or the customer slips back into old behaviors.
 Think of acclimating at altitude and be ready to hand customers your own version of an oxygen bottle to make their transition smoother and more comfortable.

-The ACCLIMATE stage of the customer lifecycle offers you the opportunity to introduce customers to the organization's culture and processes/systems in a way that encourages them to adapt to this new environment.
+The Acclimate phase of the customer lifecycle offers you the opportunity to introduce customers to the organization's culture, processes, and systems in a way that encourages them to adapt to this new environment.

-Lending a friendly hand as a customer navigates using the product or service is key in the acclimation stage.
+Lending a friendly hand as a customer navigates using the product or service is key in the Acclimate phase.
 By now, the customer understands most basic operations/interactions, but is probably aware of nuances that weren't addressed in the early stages.
 By being regularly present, the brand can help address these and increase the customer's comfort and experience.